damien-dupre/dcu-r-tutorials/slides/slide_05_06.md

 Rmarkdown files are the best way to automatically create a data analytic report such as academic papers, PhD and master dissertation or company's white papers.

-Rmarkdown files output are neat, fully reproducible and display all the power of R packages.
+Rmarkdown files output is neat, fully reproducible and display all the power of R packages.
 These output can have different format:

 - .doc open as Microsoft Word working document
 - .pdf as LaTex formatted academic manuscript